christian-nickerson/vu1-monitor/README.md

     To run `vu-server`, you can follow the [instructions to install and run the application](https://vudials.com/)

+4. GPU support is handled by differently per device type.

+    - Nvidia GPUs will need the `nvidia-smi`.
+    - AMD GPUs are supported natively through their drivers

 ### Install

 To install `vu1-monitor` run the following: